×

 Safari Update

-Chrome: Open browser "Settings" and scroll to the "Reser and clean up" section.
-Open it to choose the option to "Restore settings to their original defaults".
+Chrome: Open the browser "Settings" and move to the "Reset settings" section.
+Choose the option to "Restore settings to their original defaults".

 Firefox Reset